 Reprint and Reuse Information and Permissions

-RFF discussion papers, reports, issue briefs, Common Resources blog posts, Resources magazine articles, Resources Radio podcast episodes, graphs, charts, photographs, audio, and video may be reproduced under the Attribution-Noncommercial-NoDerivatives license.
-RFF asks that any reproduced content be attributed to Resources for the Future, republished in its original form (hence “No Derivatives”), and used for noncommercial purposes.
+All work on the rff.org and Resources.org websites (working papers, reports, issue briefs, explainers, Common Resources blog posts, Resources magazine articles, Resources Radio podcast episodes, graphs, charts, photographs, audio, and video) are listed under the Creative Commons Attribution-Noncommercial-NoDerivatives International license.
+This license allows our website content to be copied, used, and redistributed without explicit permission for most common uses, while requiring that the content is attributed to RFF, used in its original form (hence, “No Derivatives”), and used for noncommercial purposes.

-Anyone wishing to create derivative works, or use research from RFF scholars for commercial purposes, should first request permission by contacting the managing editor at [email protected].
+Anyone wishing to create derivative works, or use research from RFF scholars for commercial purposes, still must ask for explicit permission by contacting the editorial senior manager at [email protected].

 RFF Press is an imprint of Routledge.
 For more information about RFF Press books, visit www.taylorandfrancis.com/rffpress/.
 Portions of works published by RFF Press may be reproduced only with permission.
 For more information, visit the Copyright Clearance Center at www.copyright.com, or call 978.750.8400.